 The BCWMC has established the following variance procedures:

 Applications for variances must be filed with the city in which the property is being developed, redeveloped, or retrofitted and must state the exceptional conditions of the property and the peculiar and practical difficulties claimed as a basis for a variance.
-The applicant must state in the application the reasons for requesting the variance, in accordance with all of the requirements set forth below.
+The applicant must state in the application the reasons for requesting the variance, in accordance with all the requirements set forth below.

-The city is required to forward all applications seeking variances from the BCWMC requirements to the BCWMC engineer.
+The city is required to forward all applications seeking variances from the BCWMC requirements and performance standards to the BCWMC engineer.
 These applications must then be reviewed by the BCWMC board of commissioners.
 In reviewing the application, the BCWMC will take into consideration the criteria, standards, and goals for maintaining and improving the quality of the watershed’s water resources.

 To address the applicant’s hardship or special situation, the BCWMC may grant the variance, contingent upon conditions specified.
 Alternatively, the BCWMC may deny the request and state reasons for the denial in writing.